GenomicsAotearoa/Introduction-to-R/docs/00-introduction.md

 At more than 20 years old, R is fairly mature and [growing in popularity](https://www.tiobe.com/tiobe-index/r/).
 However, programming isn't a popularity contest.
-Here are key advantages of analyzing data in
+Here are key advantages of analysing data in
 R:

 !!! quote ""